 Combine the ingredients for the first layer together in a mixing bowl.

-You can use a 9X13 sized pan as well…which is what the original recipe calls for.
 But for this recipe I wanted a thinner layer to use to cut the shapes out.
 I used parchment paper in the bottom of the bar pan as well to make it easier to get the peanut butter layer out after it has chilled.

-How to make the Chocolate Peanut Butter Layer
+How to Add the Chocolate Layer

 Spread the melted chocolate and peanut butter mixture on top of the first layer.
 Then place the tray back in the refrigerator for another 30 minutes or longer until both layers are completely chilled.